davidemiceli/basic-influence-roles/README.md

 `Strong` | A strong role influence.
 `Top` | The greatest influence related to a given role.

-## Influence measure
+## BIRs' Influence Measure

-Influence measure is a normalized value to quantify the influence magnitude of every role.
+Influence measure is a normalized value to quantify the magnitude of influence for each role.

 ## Research Notebooks